 Arbitration hearings are informal, but you should obtain a copy of the rules of procedure from the program handling your fee dispute to educate yourself about the process.

-The program will assign your dispute to a volunteer lawyer arbitrator who must be licensed in good standing with the State Bar.
-Depending on the amount of your fee dispute, the panel will consist of one lawyer arbitrator, or a three-member panel consisting of two lawyer arbitrators and one nonlawyer arbitrator.
+The program will assign your dispute to a volunteer attorney arbitrator who must be licensed in good standing with the State Bar.
+Depending on the amount of your fee dispute, the panel will consist of one attorney arbitrator, or a three-member panel consisting of two attorney arbitrators and one nonattorney arbitrator.

-You may be represented by a lawyer, but it is not necessary.
+You may be represented by a attorney, but it is not necessary.
 You can arrange for an interpreter to attend the hearing with you.